vstoykovbg/RFC1751-encoding-decoding/README.md

 Example
 =======

-Creating random file with 128 bytes:
+Creating a file with 128 random bytes:

 ```
 $ dd if=/dev/urandom of=random.dat bs=128 count=1